adammitchelldev/space/docs/design.md

 Generally the captains are unlocked by completing a story mission involving them from the point of view of another character.
 Each captain has a unique set of story missions only they can play, but they may appear in other character's story missions.
 The captains can unlock badges that change their nature.
 The goal is to max every captain and every ship, which is only possible by beating every story mission and every captain specific achievement.

 Idea: Badges are earned by complete x/y in a list of achievements.
 The badges are maxed when all of those achievements are maxed.
 There's something like this for ship B unlocks in FTL.
 The trick is for this to be a semi-lategame thing, and also for the achievements to unlock permanent items.

+### Missions

+Player will be presented with mission choices during the campaign.
+The presented choices will show their reward item.

+### Mission types:
+* Cargo missions: -1 module capacity, specific destination, may attract pirates/police
+  * Smuggling
+* Escort missions: gain an ally ship temporarily but face more enemies.
+  * May be a trap
+* Combat missions: assist in a specific fight.
+*

 ## Ship mechanics